HPC Intro

 Objectives

-Simple, inexpensive computing tasks are typically performed sequentially, i.e., where instructions are completed one after another in the order that they appear in the code, which is the default paradigm in most programming languages.
-For larger tasks that require many tasks to be executed, it is often more efficient to take advantage of the intrinisically parallel nature of most processors, which are designed to execute multiple processes simultaneously.
-Many common programming languages, including Python, support software that is executed in parallel, where multiple CPU cores are employed to perform tasks independently.
+Simple, inexpensive computing tasks are typically performed sequentially, i.e., instructions are executed one after another in the order they appear in the code.
+This is the default paradigm in most programming languages.
+For larger problems that involve many tasks, it is often more efficient to exploit the intrinsically parallel nature of modern processors, which are designed to execute multiple processes simultaneously.
+Many programming languages, including Python, support parallel execution, where multiple CPU cores perform tasks independently.

-In modern computing, parallel programming has become more and more essential as computational tasks become more demanding.
-From protein folding in experimental drug development to galaxy formation and evolution, complex simulations rely on parallel computing to solve some of the most difficult problems in science.
-Parallel programming, hardware architecture, and systems admininstration come together in the multidisciplinary field of high-performance computing (HPC).
-In constrast to running code locally on your home machine, high-performance computing involves connecting to a cluster of computers elsewhere in the world that are networked together in order to run many operations in parallel.
+As computational demands grow, parallel programming has become increasingly essential.
+From protein folding in drug discovery to simulations of galaxy formation and evolution, many complex problems in science rely on parallel computing.
+Parallel programming, hardware architecture, and systems administration intersect in the multidisciplinary field of high-performance computing (HPC).
+Unlike running code locally on a personal computer, HPC typically involves connecting to a cluster of networked computers, sometimes located all over the world, designed to work together on large-scale tasks.

 Computer Architectures

-Historically, computer architectures can be divided into two categories – von Neumann and Harvard.
-In the former, a computer system contains the following components:
+In the von Neumann design, a computer system contains the following components:

 - Arithmetic/logic unit (ALU)